jonathanhogg/flitter/docs/physics.md

 ### `!distance`

-Specifies a force to be applied between two specific particles that linearly scales with displacement from a minimum or maximum distance.
+Specifies a force to be applied between two specific particles that scales with displacement from a minimum or maximum distance.
 This can be used to simulate various tethers, rubber bands and springs.

 - `from` - the `id` of the first particle
 - `to` - the `id` of the second particle
 - `min` - a minimum distance that the two objects can be apart
 - `max` - a maximum distance that the two objects can be apart
 - `fixed` - a shortcut for setting both `min` and `max` to the same value
+- `power` - the power to which the displacement will be raised (default is `1`)
 - `strength` - force magnitude coefficient
 - `ease` - specifies an amount of simulation time over which to ramp up `strength`